Community Investment Budget

 - the ability to identify additional witnesses who might have relevant information

-- the right to recommend whether an incident needs a full investigation based on its review of the evidence, and then participate in that investigation.
+- the right to determine whether an incident needs a full investigation based on its review of the evidence, and then participate in that investigation.

-The Office of Police Oversight should be “eyes on the process” throughout the process.
+The Office of Police Oversight should be “eyes on the process” throughout the process and ensure that conduct that violates policy is met with appropriate discipline.
 Civilian oversight systems like the one we propose work to improve accountability in cities all across America.
 It is so common that there is a national association of civilian oversight systems and a detailed history about what has worked.
 Our Act is based on a careful evaluation of such models as well as the historic role the OPO has played in Austin in recent years.